 Disadvantages and Considerations of Owning a Tamaskan Dog

-Tamaskan Dog sitting on its belly with white background
+Tamaskan Puppy sitting on its belly on green grass with beautiful sky background

 Tamaskans are highly energetic dogs that require substantial exercise and mental stimulation.
-Failing to meet their activity needs can lead to restlessness, boredom, and destructive behavior.
+Failing to meet their activity needs can lead to restlessness, boredom, and destructive behaviour.

 Owning a Tamaskan requires a significant time commitment.
-Daily exercise, training, grooming, and socialization are essential for their well-being.
+Daily exercise, training, grooming, and socialisation are essential for their well-being.

 Tamaskans have a thick double coat that sheds moderately to heavily, especially during seasonal changes.
 Regular grooming and cleaning are necessary to manage shedding.